cosmoskitten/beam/website/src/documentation/dsls/sql/calcite/overview.md

 # Calcite support overview

 [Apache Calcite](http://calcite.apache.org) is a widespread SQL dialect used in big data processing with some streaming enhancements.
-Calcite provides the basic dialect underlying Beam SQL.
+Calcite is the default Beam SQL dialect.

-We have added additional extensions to make it easy to leverage Beam's unified batch/streaming model and support for complex data types.
+Beam SQL has additional extensions leveraging Beam’s unified batch/streaming model and processing complex data types.
+You can use these extensions with all Beam SQL dialects, including Calcite.

 ## Query syntax
 Query statements scan one or more tables or expressions and return the computed result rows.